harshpalas/harshpalas/README.md

 - 🌱 I’m currently learning Backened
 - 💞️ I’m looking to collaborate on Projects related to webdev
 - 📫 How to reach me
--  my email:harshkumarpalas@gmail.com
+-  my email: harshkumarpalas@gmail.com
--  my instagram handle username:harshpalas
+-  my instagram handle username: harshpalas
 -  Feel free to reach me..
-- 😄 Pronouns:
-- ⚡ Fun fact:

 <!---
 harshpalas/harshpalas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.